carlosjhr64/gtk2checkboxes/README.md

 ## Check-boxes

 In the list's markdown file:
-Any line that looks like `- [ ] item` is considered to be a check box and should be followed by an item to be checked off.
+Any line that looks like `- [ ] item` is considered to be a check box:
 ```markdown
 - [ ] This is a unchecked item
 - [x] This is a checked item